thaithanhtuan/ADOXMonitoring/README.md

 	}

 # Acknowledgement
-This implementation of STN is largely based on the PyTorch implementation of <a hreft="https://github.com/sergeywong/cp-vton">CP-VTON</a>.
+This implementation of STN is largely based on the PyTorch implementation of [CP-VTON](https://github.com/sergeywong/cp-vton).
 We are extremely grateful for their public implementation.

 # License
 ADOXMonitoring is freely available for free non-commercial use, and may be redistributed under these conditions.
 Please, see the [license](./LICENSE) for further details.
 For commercial queries, please contact [Prof.Yong Suk Chung](mailto:yschung@jejunu.ac.kr).